|Go to verse:|

 “how Yahweh your God commanded.”
-The Gibeonites have a knowledge of Israel’s history.
-They also appear to acknowledge Yahweh as a god that has very real power and so were afraid for their lives that it was Yahweh who commanded “His servant Moses” to give the land to Israel and kill the inhabitants.
+The Gibeonites had a knowledge of Israel’s history.
+They also appeared to acknowledge Yahweh as a god that has very real power and so were afraid for their lives that it was Yahweh who commanded “His servant Moses” to give the land to Israel and kill the inhabitants.
 It seems that the Gibeonites had a lot of knowledge and humility when it concerned Yahweh and Israel.(top)

 “in your hand.”
 The phrase “in your hand” is an idiom for “in your power” or “under your authority.”(top)

 “to this day.”
 This is a theme that is important to the author.
 He often explains a present situation by events in the past.
 In this case, by the time the book of Joshua was written, the Gibeonites were servants who cut wood and drew water for the Tabernacle and Joshua 9 explains how that come to be.
 It can be important to know history.
 The phrase “to this day” occurs 15 times in Joshua.